Jared Kushner Reportedly Convinced Donald Trump In March That Coronavirus Testing Would ‘Spook Markets’

 President Donald Trump and his administration have faced criticism for being slow to respond to the coronavirus pandemic, particularly when it comes to testing efforts.
-A new report from the Financial Times says that Trump was reportedly convinced early on by his adviser and son-in-law Jared Kushner that testing was a bad idea.
+A new report from the Financial Times sheds light on the topic, saying that Trump was reportedly convinced early on by his adviser and son-in-law Jared Kushner that testing was a bad idea.

-Earlier this week, Trump appeared before a banner that cheered the U.S. for leading the world in testing, a claim that critics say is inaccurate.
+Earlier this week, Trump appeared before a banner that touted the U.S. for leading the world in testing, a claim that some critics say is inaccurate.
 Meanwhile, Kushner said that the Trump administration had responded well to the pandemic and predicted that the country would be back to normal by the summer.

+But early on, some argue that Trump didn’t take testing seriously.
 On March 6, Trump visited the Centers for Disease Control and Prevention as a show that his administration had the situation well underhand.
 In the days following, he famously said on several occasions that the virus would fade out.
 He also claimed that anyone who needed testing would be able to access it shortly – a statement that proved to be inaccurate.

-Now, an insider reveals that part of the president’s seeming hesitancy to focus on testing is the result of urging by Kushner, who reportedly worried that a focus on testing and ventilator manufacturing would send the wrong message and cause the markets to crash.
+Now, an insider reveals that part of the president’s seeming hesitancy to focus on testing is the result of urging by Kushner, who reportedly worried that a focus on access to tests and ventilator manufacturing would send the wrong message and cause the markets to crash.

 Back in March, an anonymous source inside the White House says, Kushner’s advice held more weight with the president than the messages coming from experts.